Mc-Zen/zero/src/rounding.typ

   /// -> "+" | "-"
   sign: "+",

+  /// Rounding mode.
+  /// - `"places"`: The number is rounded to the number of places after the
+  ///   decimal point given by the `precision` parameter.
+  /// - `"figures"`: The number is rounded to a number of significant figures.
+  mode: "places",

   /// The precision to round the uncertainty to.
 If `auto`, the uncertainty left as is.
   /// -> auto | int
   precision: auto,